 1. Review My Verizon Payment History

-Sign in to your Verizon account and compare the statement transaction with your recent payment activity.
+Sign in to your Verizon account and compare the statement transaction with recent payment activity.

 - My Verizon: Manage your Verizon account and payments